World Soccer (magazine): Greatest Players of the 20th century

 In the December 1999 issue, a readers' poll listing the 100 greatest football players of the 20th century was published.

-World Player of the Decade 2000 to 2009
+World Player of the Decade 2000s

 In 2009, a World Player of the Decade was announced based on the reader's votes from 2000 to 2009 in the annual Player of the Year polls.

 Eric Batty's World XI

 Since the first year of publication of World Soccer and over a 30-year period, overseas editor Eric Batty published his team selection of the best players over the season.